-To effectively respond to current and potentially long drought conditions, imported water uncertainty, and regulatory restrictions, West Basin Municipal Water District (West Basin) views building on locally supplied water as an alternative solution for a reliable supply of water today and for the future.
-To meet this objective, West Basin has implanted the Water Reliability 2020 (WR 2020) Program that will double conservation efforts, double recycled water deliveries, and incorporates ocean-water desalination to West Basin's water portfolio by the year 2020.
+To effectively respond to current and potentially long-term drought conditions, imported water uncertainty, and regulatory restrictions, West Basin Municipal Water District (West Basin) actively pursues locally supplied water as a viable alternative to ensure a reliable supply of water today and for the future.
+To meet this objective, West Basin has implemented an aggressive program to find the right solution for the region by doubling conservation efforts, doubling recycled water deliveries, and incorporating ocean-water desalination into West Basin's water portfolio in the future.

-West Basin continues to take thoughtful steps to ensure water reliability.
+West Basin continues to take carefully thought-out steps to ensure water reliability while faced with an uncertain future.
 A comprehensive recycled water Capital Implementation Master Plan (CIMP) was previously developed and West Basin uses this plan as a guide to best meet long-term planning and reliability objectives.
-Based on continuing discussions and reference to the CIMP, West Basin intends to address future customer needs, system capacity, and the infrastructure required to potentially double current recycled water deliveries to nearly 70,000AF.
-In this fiscal year, West Basin has taken an active approach to replace and refurbish critical parts of the aging infrastructure that provides recycled water to our customers.
+West Basin intends to address future customer needs, system capacity, and the infrastructure required to potentially double current recycled water deliveries and meet the region's demand.
+In this fiscal year, West Basin has continued to take an active approach to replace and refurbish critical parts of the aging infrastructure that provides recycled water to our customers.
 By undertaking this large replacement and refurbishment effort, West Basin hopes to continue to enhance the recycled water process, provide reliability to the customers and implement cost savings through a more efficient operation.